-Prerequisite: Minimum Math placement score of 53 on COMPASS Algebra or 21 on ACT; or a grade of "C" or higher in Intermediate Algebra.
+Prerequisite: Math placement; or a grade of "C" or higher in Intermediate Algebra.

 Note: Students cannot receive credit for Precalculus as well as College Algebra and/or Trigonometry.

 MAT 129 Precalculus

 Precalculus is an intensive review of College Algebra and Trigonometry and prepares students for Calculus.
 Topics include functions, logarithms, systems of equations, matrices, polynomials, conic sections, trigonometric functions, graphs, identities, equations, complex numbers, and polar coordinates.
 (5/0)